Anushak04/Supply-Chain/README.md

 Contribution Guidelines

-We welcome contributions to further enhance AI-driven supply chain optimization.
+I welcome contributions to further enhance AI-driven supply chain optimization.
 Please follow these guidelines:

 Fork the repository and create a feature branch.